wildfly/quickstart/wsba-participant-completion-simple/README.md

 1. A new Business Activity is created by the client.
 2. An operation on a WS-BA enabled Web service is invoked by the client.
-3. The JaxWSHeaderContextProcessor in the WS Client handler chain inserts the BA context into the outgoing SOAP message
+3. The JaxWSHeaderContextProcessor in the WS Client handler chain inserts the BA context into the outgoing SOAP message.
-4. When the service receives the SOAP request, it's JaxWSHeaderContextProcessor in it's handler chain inspects the BA context and associates the request with this BA.
+4. When the service receives the SOAP request, the JaxWSHeaderContextProcessor in its handler chain inspects the BA context and associates the request with this BA.
-5. The Web service operation is invoked...
+5. The Web service operation is invoked.
 6. A participant is enlisted in this BA.
 This allows the Web Service logic to respond to protocol events, such as compensate and close.
 7. The service invokes the business logic.
 In this case, a String value is added to the set.
 8. The backend resource is prepared.
 This ensures that the Backend resource can undo or make permanent the change when told to do so by the coordinator.
 9. Providing the above steps where successful, the service notifies the coordinator that it has completed.
-The service has now made it's changes visible and is not holding any locks.
+The service has now made its changes visible and is not holding any locks.
 Allowing the service to notify completion is an optimisation that prevents the holding of locks, whilst waiting for other participants to complete.
 This notification is required as the Service participates in the ParticipantCompletion protocol.
 10. The client can then decide to complete or cancel the BA.
 If the client decides to complete, all participants will be told to close.
 If the participant decides to cancel, all participants will be told to compensate.

 There are other tests that show: